-The best choice for any freelancer is a .com domain name.
-Even if you plan to mainly freelance within your own country, it's better to have the .com as you may well end up working with international clients.
+In almost all cases, the best choice is a .com domain name.
+Even if you plan to mainly freelance within your own country, it's usually better to have the .com as you may well end up working with international clients.
 A .com is also easy to remember (and pronounce)!

-However, if your chosen business name isn't available as a .com, you might want to pick a different extension.
+However, if your chosen business name isn't available as a .com, or if you're keen to specialise in working with local clients, you might want to pick a different extension.
 The key options are: